Last Updated on August 3, 2023 by Christine Kaaloa

 This post may contain affiliate links.
 Never leave home without travel insurance.
 Click for the insurance finder tool. and affordable insurance for COVID/quarantine protection.

 Penned under our expert traveler series, this guest post is written by travel blogger and San Francisco native of over 21 years, Carol Guttery of Wayfaring Views.
 She will be your San Francisco travel guide to San Francisco travel tips.

 San Francisco has a lot going for it.
-It’s a liberal, technology-forward city with great food, fabulous views and a quirky culture.
+It’s a liberal, technology-forward city with great food, fabulous views and quirky culture.
 But San Francisco can also be tricky to navigate and it’s one of the most expensive spots in the United States.
-So have fun in the city but be smart about it by using these 11 tips to know before traveling to San Francisco.
+So have fun in the city but be smart about it.
+This San Francisco travel guide shares 11 things to know before traveling San Francisco.

 1. San Francisco has an open culture